-A major exhibition exploring representations of the pregnant female body through portraits over 500 years.
+A major exhibition exploring representations of the pregnant female body through portraits over 500 years

 Until the twentieth century, many women spent most of their adult years pregnant.
 Despite this, pregnancies are seldom apparent in surviving portraits.
-This exhibition brings together images of women – mainly British – who were depicted at a time when they were pregnant (whether visibly so or not).
-Through paintings, prints, photographs, objects and clothing from the fifteenth century to the present day, you can discover the different ways in which pregnancy was, or was not, represented; how shifting social attitudes have impacted on depictions of pregnant women; how the possibility of death in childbirth brought additional tension to such representations; and how more recent images, which often reflect increased female agency and empowerment, still remain highly charged.
+This exhibition brought together images of women – mainly British – who were depicted at a time when they were pregnant (whether visibly so or not).
+Through paintings, prints, photographs, objects and clothing from the fifteenth century to the present day, visitors could discover the different ways in which pregnancy was, or was not, represented; how shifting social attitudes have impacted on depictions of pregnant women; how the possibility of death in childbirth brought additional tension to such representations; and how more recent images, which often reflect increased female agency and empowerment, still remain highly charged.

-The exhibition includes Holbein’s beautiful portrait of Thomas More’s daughter, Cicely Heron, which was sketched from life; the maternity dress that Princess Charlotte wore for her portrait painted by George Dawe in 1817, the year that she died in childbirth, both on loan by Her Majesty The Queen from the Royal Collection; and the Foundling Museum’s celebrated painting by William Hogarth, The March of the Guards to Finchley, 1750, which features a heavily pregnant woman at its centre.
-Also on display Alison Lapper (8 Months), 2000, by Marc Quinn and Girl with Roses, 1947-8 and Lucian Freud’s portrait of his first wife Kitty.
+The exhibition included Holbein’s beautiful portrait of Thomas More’s daughter, Cicely Heron, which was sketched from life; the maternity dress that Princess Charlotte wore for her portrait painted by George Dawe in 1817, the year that she died in childbirth, both on loan by Her Majesty The Queen from the Royal Collection; and the Foundling Museum’s celebrated painting by William Hogarth, The March of the Guards to Finchley, 1750, which features a heavily pregnant woman at its centre.
+Also on display was Alison Lapper (8 Months), 2000, by Marc Quinn and Girl with Roses, 1947-8 and Lucian Freud’s portrait of his first wife Kitty.
 A previously unseen work by Jenny Saville, Electra, 2012-2019, was on display until the exhibition had to close on 17 March 2020.

 Portraying Pregnancy: From Holbein to Social Media is supported by Taylor Wessing, the Drapers’ Company, Norland College and the 1739 Club.

 ★★★★ a moving portrait of women’s bravery

 …Unknown Lady in Red (1620), is one of the jewels in this small and revealing show.

 … intriguing selection of portraits, texts and items of clothing